ayojs/ayo/README.md

 _(Note: Ayo.js is forked from [Node.js][].
 Currently, a lot of the documentation still points towards the Node.js repository.)_

 Ayo.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Ayo.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-The Ayo.js package ecosystem, [npm][], is the largest ecosystem of open source libraries in the world.
+It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Ayo.js shares the [`npm` package ecosystem][] which is the largest ecosystem of open source libraries in the world, with the rest of the free JavaScript implementations.

 Contributions, policies, and releases are managed under an [open governance model](./GOVERNANCE.md).